INITI-Playground/initi-playground-docs/docs/installation/whats-in-the-box.md

 Title:   Unboxing the INITI Playground
 Summary: List of parts for INITI Playground
 Authors: Ondrej Prucha
-Date:    July 25, 2024
+Date:    February 25, 2026
 blank-value:

 # Unboxing the INITI Playground

-To get started with your INITI Playground, we’ve created a video that walks you through the unboxing process and showcases everything included in the box.
-Watching this video will give you a clear understanding of all the components that come with your system, ensuring you have everything you need before beginning installation.
+Before starting the installation, familiarize yourself with all components included in your INITI Playground package.
+The video below walks you through the unboxing process and introduces each part of the system, helping you confirm that everything is ready for installation.

 <br />
 <div class="center imageWidth" markdown>